oracle-livelabs/analytics-ai/nba-genai-analytics-dashboard/3-visualize-data-in-oac/visualize-data-in-oac.md

 2. From the OAC homepage, navigate to the console.
 3. From the console, open 'Maps' under 'Visualizations and Sharing'
 4. In the Maps page, navigate to the 'Backgrounds' tab and expand 'Image Backgrounds'
-5. Add your images for basketball shot zones and basketball half court
+5. Add your images for NBA shot zones and NBA half court
 6. Navigate to the 'Map Layers' tab and expand 'Custom Map Layers'
 7. Upload your custom map layer 'NBA Shot Zones'